local-advocate/Placeholder/README.md

+:warning::warning:
-:warning: **This is just a clone of the original, private group project repository**: Scroll at the end for collaborators! :warning:
+&emsp;&emsp;**This is just a clone of the original, private group project repository**: Scroll at the end for collaborators!
-:warning: **Commit history, CI/CD logs, and Project(s) are excluded from this repository**: Only available inside the original! :warning:
+&emsp;&emsp;**Commit history, CI/CD logs, Workflows, and Project(s) are excluded from this repository**: Only available inside the original!
+:warning::warning:

 # Placeholder